intermine/im-docs/docs/webapp/properties/intermine-properties.rst

 webapp.deploy.url                http://localhost:8080                                                      location of
 tomcat server
-webapp.hostname                  localhost                                                                  name of host webapp.path                      malariamine                                                                location of path of webapp webapp.manager                   TOMCAT_USER                                                                tomcat username, needed to deploy webapp webapp.password                  TOMCAT_PWD                                                                 tomcat password, needed to deploy webapp webapp.baseurl                   http://www.flymine.org                                                     home link; used by client side JavaScript AJAX requests superuser.account                test_user@mail_account                                                     account name for superuser superuser.initialPassword        secret                                                                     password used when account is created project.standalone               true                                                                       run with associated web site.
-Defaults to false project.title                    MalariaMine                                                                name of mine project.subTitle                 An example of InterMine.bio with data from <i>Plasmodium falciparum</i>    text that appears in the header at the top of the page project.releaseVersion           tutorial                                                                   text that appears at the top of the page next to the mine name
+webapp.hostname                  localhost                                                                  name of host webapp.path                      biotestmine                                                                location of path of webapp webapp.manager                   TOMCAT_USER                                                                tomcat username, needed to deploy webapp webapp.password                  TOMCAT_PWD                                                                 tomcat password, needed to deploy webapp webapp.baseurl                   http://www.flymine.org                                                     home link; used by client side JavaScript AJAX requests superuser.account                test_user@mail_account                                                     account name for superuser superuser.initialPassword        secret                                                                     password used when account is created project.standalone               true                                                                       run with associated web site.
+Defaults to false project.title                    biotestmine                                                                name of mine project.subTitle                 An example of InterMine.bio with data from <i>Plasmodium falciparum</i>    text that appears in the header at the top of the page project.releaseVersion           tutorial                                                                   text that appears at the top of the page next to the mine name
 project.sitePrefix               http://www.flymine.org                                                     various URLs use this as the prefix